 How To Shop for Kids’ Headphones

-The eight models we’ve handpicked for this buyer’s guide are all excellent and, most importantly, safe headphones for kids and you can’t go wrong with any one of them, but we know that kids can be tricky to shop for.
-Maybe your child doesn’t like how any of these eight looks and wants the Griffin KaZoo MyPhones because they have SpongeBob on them.
+The eight models we’ve handpicked for this buyer’s guide are all excellent and, most importantly, safe, and you can’t go wrong with any one of them, but we know that kids can be tricky to shop for.
+Maybe your child doesn’t like how any of these look and wants the Griffin KaZoo MyPhones because they have SpongeBob on them.

 So here are the things you need to be aware of when shopping for kids’ headphones.

 First of all, forget about sound quality for a moment.
-We’ve already said this but we simply have to repeat ourselves: Sound quality is great, but it’s not the be-all-end-all when watching cartoons.
-And while not all the models are equally good for listening to music, they are all more than competent enough for multimedia.
+We simply have to repeat ourselves: Sound quality is great, but it’s not the be-all-end-all when watching cartoons.
+While not all the models are equally good for listening to music, they are all more than competent enough for multimedia.
 The hearing apparatus doesn’t fully develop until kids reach their teens anyway.

 The Absolute Best Headphone for Kids Today